Our website uses cookies to enhance your browsing experience.

 }

-In the fragment where the "foo" function is called, the V2002 diagnostic message will be produced since there is another function with the same name but ending with "Ptr".
-The "foo2" function does not have an alternative version and therefore no diagnostic message will be generated concerning it.
+In the fragment where the 'foo' function is called, the V2002 warning will be generated since there is another function with the same name but ending with 'Ptr'.
+The 'foo2' function does not have an alternative version and therefore no warning will be generated concerning it.

 The V2002 message will be also generated in the following case: